Anjouan Gaming Licence Cost in 2026: The Full Breakdown, Line by Line

 The most common question I get about Anjouan is some version of "what does it actually cost, all in, no surprises?"
 It is a reasonable question, and the fact that it is hard to answer from public sources is a real problem.

 Most guides give a range so wide it is effectively useless.
-Or they quote the licence fee without mentioning the other costs that every operator will pay.
+Or they quote the licence fee without mentioning the other costs that every operator pays.
 Some list the annual regulatory fee as if that is the total, which it is not.
-This article gives you the full number, line by line, as it stands in 2026.
+This article gives you the full number, line by line, as it stands in 2026, including the figures we have confirmed against the ALSI primary-source pricing document dated 25 March 2026.

 If you want to know whether Anjouan is affordable for your situation, you need actual figures.
 Here they are.